se-tuebingen/oopsla-2025-artifact-axcut/README.md

 ## Hardware Dependencies

-The artifact has been tested on x86-64 with Linux.
+The artifact must be run on **x86-64** and has been tested with Linux.
 See [`REUSABILITY.md`](./REUSABILITY.md) for some notes on aarch64.

 ## Additional Instructions